Drupal provides the best foundation for digital experiences at enterprise scale.

 Delivering content from the edge is only helpful when it’s the most recent version.
 Purging rules trigger on content updates and bubble up through all layers, so stale data is gone, automatically bringing in fresh data.

 When you want to generate static content for your application, popular tools like Next.js, Gatsby, and Jekyll have prebuilt integrations with Drupal.
 There are also community solutions that can provide even easier ways to generate static content.

 One of Drupal’s distinctive strengths is its full support for dozens of languages.
-This makes it particularly well suited for use by global enterprises, as well as government agencies and NGOs.
+This makes it particularly well suited for global enterprises as well as government agencies and NGOs.
 In fact, the website of the European Commission runs on Drupal and is translated into the 24 official and working languages of the European Union.

-When translating content, organizations often focus on content consumers — citizens, students, customers, employees — and not content creators.
+When translating content, organizations often focus on content consumers — citizens, students, customers, end users — and not content creators.
 Yet not all content creators speak the same language.
 In Drupal, you can translate the UI to make it user-friendly for all content creators.